oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-The Holder can then create a signed document, the Key Binding JWT as defined in (#kb-jwt), using its private key.
-This document contains some data provided by the Verifier such as a nonce to ensure the freshness of the signature, and audience to indicate the intended audience for the document.

-The Key Binding JWT can be included as part of the SD-JWT and sent to the Verifier as described in (#data_formats).
+For presenting an SD-JWT to a Verifier that enforces Key Binding, the Holder creates a signed document, the Key Binding JWT as defined in (#kb-jwt), using its private key.
+This document contains a nonce to ensure the freshness of the signature, an audience value to indicate the intended audience for the document, and a hash that ensures the integrity of the data sent from the Holder to the Verifier.
+Details of the format of Key Binding JWTs are described in (#kb-jwt).

 Note that there may be other ways to send a Key Binding JWT to the Verifier or for the Holder to prove possession of the key material included in an SD-JWT.
 In these cases, inclusion of the Key Binding JWT in the SD-JWT is not required.